Select a language:

 Learn more and register here.

-Please come prepared with a daypack, water, trail snacks, closed-toe hiking shoes, sunscreen, first aid, and any other supplies needed to keep you safe on the trail.
-Each participant must carry his or her own pack and water and be comfortable hiking at an average moving pace of 3 mph.
+Please come prepared with a sturdy day pack, water, snacks, closed-toe hiking shoes or boots, sunscreen, first aid, and all other supplies to keep you safe and healthy on the trail.
+All participants must carry their own day pack and water and be comfortable hiking an average moving pace of 3 miles per hour.
+Please make sure you bring around 70 oz.
+(2 quarts) of water and trail snacks.
 Under-prepared participants may be denied access to this program.

 Please note that you will be asked to adhere to the following measures in order to participate: